Applications for the Diploma Year 2023-24 are now open.

 Third phase applications close on 2nd May 2023.

 The first step is to complete the online application form and submit a digital portfolio to firstname.lastname@example.org.
 Both the digital portfolio and application form must be submitted before 22nd February 2023.

 Shortlisted applicants will then be invited to interview and should present their physical portfolio and sketchbooks for discussion.
 Interviews will take place in person at our Trinity Buoy Wharf studios.
 The interview is a 20-minute friendly conversation about you and your portfolio, and an opportunity for you to ask us questions.

 DIGITAL PORTFOLIO SUBMISSION INFORMATION

-For your digital portfolio you will need to create a PDF containing 20 high-resolution photographs of your work.
-The works should include:
+For your digital portfolio you will need to create a PDF containing 20 high-resolution photographs of your work and email it to email@example.com The works should include:

 These works must have been created within the past three years.

 Within the 20-image limit, you may include images from sketchbook pages.
 However, if possible, please try to limit this to 4 images.